radius-project/design-notes/cli/2024-06-04-aws-irsa-support.md

 ```

-Below are the Terraform configuartions to be added for IRSA:
+Below are the Terraform configurations to be added for IRSA:
 Ref: https://registry.terraform.io/providers/hashicorp/aws/latest/docs#assuming-an-iam-role-using-a-web-identity

 ```